Commitment to safety and outstanding patient care.

 – In rural communities, emergency air medical transport and treatment is often the only access to lifesaving emergency care.

 Air Methods is the country’s leading air ambulance provider.
-We provide emergency medical care and deliver patients to hospital partners, like the one where you received care.
-Air Methods includes several air ambulance companies operating under our umbrella such as the one that transported you.
+We provide emergency medical care and deliver patients to hospital partners.
+Air Methods includes several air ambulance companies operating under our umbrella.

 If you have no insurance, call 877-800-5668